Young couple eating in their kitchen.

 Use our amortization calculator to see how your monthly payment breaks down and how additional payments can save you money on interest.

-The Bottom Line: Your Mortgage Can Increase After A Year
+The Bottom Line: Your Mortgage Payment Can Go Up After A Year